Model Settings

 GT-PRED JSONThe JSON output comparing the original labels (ground truth or "GT") to the model's predictions.
 For more information, go to JSON Output.{"gtDefectName":"No Fire","predDefectName":"No Fire","predConfidence":0.9684047}

-4. Click the Actions icon (...) next to the model name.
+• Click the Actions icon (...) on the model tile and click Go to Snapshot Page.

 Was this article helpful?